 The principal founder of SIL International was William Cameron Townsend (1896–1982).
-He began cross-cultural work with the Mayan Cakchiquel people of Guatemala in 1919.
-By 1929 Townsend’s vision had broadened to include other peoples also needing language development.
-SIL International (then known as the Summer Institute of Linguistics) came into being in 1934 as a summer training program in Arkansas, USA, with two students attending.
+He began cross-cultural work with the Kaqchikel people of Guatemala in 1919.
+By 1929, Townsend’s vision had broadened to include other peoples who also needed language development.
+SIL International (then known as the Summer Institute of Linguistics) began in 1934 as a summer training program in Arkansas, USA, with two students.
 The enrollment of these summer classes grew each subsequent year.

 L.L.
-Legters and William Cameron Townsend are the co-founders of the organization which will one day be known as SIL.
+Legters and William Cameron Townsend co-found the organization which will later be known as SIL.
 It begins with a summer of linguistics courses in an Arkansas farmhouse.

-Among the five students who attended the second session of the Summer Institute of Linguistics was Kenneth L. Pike (far right).
+Kenneth L. Pike (far right) is one of five students who attended the second session of the Summer Institute of Linguistics

-SIL's first team of single women, Florence Hansen Cowan and Eunice Pike, begins linguistic work in the Huautla Mazatec language in Oaxaca, Mexico.
-Eunice would sometimes collaborate on linguistic analysis with her brother, Ken Pike.
+Florence Hansen Cowan and Eunice Pike, SIL's first team of single women, begin linguistic work in the Huautla Mazatec language in Oaxaca, Mexico.
+The women would collaborate on linguistic analysis with Eunice’s brother, Ken Pike.